kanthoney/sql-motif/doc/collation-options.md

 * `reduceInit`.
 An initial value for the `reducer` function.
 If a function, is called with no arguments to produce an initial value.

+* `noReducer`.
+If set to `true` does not call any reducers and instead return arrays.